arizvisa/pydbgeng/Document/Readme.txt

 == PyDbgEng ==
 This provides the interface to the windbg engine.
 It depends on dbgeng.dll being available.
 For building this will depend on the binaries located in Modules/windbg.
+As far as I can tell, there's no effort in this module to pretty up the dbgeng IDebugClient api.
+So if you want to add a function that doesn't exist, try and keep it as minimal as possible.
+Any features should be handled in the python module that wraps it.

 == PyDbgExt ==
 This module will provide python support within your debugger's commandline.